Below is a list of course types. Select a type to learn how to create a new course or edit an existing course.

 Non-credit courses allow students the opportunity to engage in non-credit academic experiences that are transcript visible.

 Proposal questions?
-Contact APA's Curriculum Coordinators.
+Contact CM's Curriculum Coordinators.

 Curriculum Proposal Software